sagarswamirao/publisher/README.md

 **The Goal:**

-Publisher is a critical piece of the larger vision to enable the next generation of data and AI applications.
+Publisher is a piece of the larger vision to enable the next generation of data and AI applications.
 The semantic layer is rapidly becoming the most strategic part of the modern data stack – it's the keystone that unlocks the true potential of data warehouses and AI models by ensuring accuracy, consistency, and preventing costly misinterpretations.

 Malloy and Publisher aim to provide an open-source, developer-centric, and powerful platform for building, managing, and *serving* semantic models.
 Our goal is to create a trustworthy foundation for both human analysis and reliable AI-driven insights, offering a compelling, open alternative to proprietary systems like Looker.